repugraf/gst-kit/CONTRIBUTING.md

 This will:

-- Build the native addon
+- Build the native GStreamer addon
 - Run unit tests
 - Test both CommonJS and ESM modules